 Continued economic resilience and momentum continued into Q1 of 2024, with share markets rising strongly.
-This reflected well upon the MySuper 1970s Option performance, with strong returns over the quarter and longer time periods.
+This reflected well upon the MySuper 1990s Option performance, with strong returns over the quarter and longer time periods.

-Economic resilience, alongside optimism around rate cuts, saw both domestic and international share exposures drive much of the Option's performance.
+Stronger than expected global economic news alongside continued signals from central banks of forthcoming rate cuts proved beneficial for 1990s members as both domestic and international share exposures drove much of the Option's positive performance.
 Active stock selection positively contributed, with the vast majority of our underlying managers beating their respective benchmarks.
 Higher yielding credit allocations contributed positively to overall performance as interest rates shifted lower.
 Unlisted property, private equity and alternatives exposures were somewhat constrained over the quarter amid weaker valuations, particularly when compared to listed share markets.
 Unlisted infrastructure allocations continued to perform well in the elevated inflationary environment.

-The Option outperformed its CPI objective over the quarter and is ahead over one year following strong gains in share markets and inflation levels tapering off.
+The Option outperformed its CPI objective over the quarter and is ahead over one year, following strong gains in share markets and inflation levels tapering off.
 Over the long-term, whilst relative performance has improved, it remains mixed following volatile markets and above normal inflationary conditions in recent years.